Algebraic Neural Networks: Stability to Deformations: Algebraic Filters

-\newcounter{gsp} \begin{example}[Graph Signal Processing] \normalfont We retain the algebra of polynomials as in Example \ref{ex_DTSP} but we change the space of signals to the set of complex vectors with $N$ entries, $\ccalM =\mbC^N$.
+\newcounter{gsp} \begin{example}[{\bf Graph Signal Processing}] \normalfont We retain the algebra of polynomials as in Example \ref{ex_DTSP} but we change the space of signals to the set of complex vectors with $N$ entries, $\ccalM =\mbC^N$.
 We interpret components $x_n$ of $\bbx\in\ccalM = \mbC^N$ as being associated with nodes of a graph with matrix representation $\bbS\in\mbC^{N\times N}$.
-With the homomorphism $\rho(a) = \sum_{k=0}^{K-1} h_k \bbS^k$ the filters in~\eqref{eqn_ASP_filter_outputs} are of the form
+We consider the homomorphism $\rho$ in which the generator $g=t$ is mapped to the matrix representation $\bbS$ of the graph.
+Having chosen $\rho(t)=\bbS$ we use \eqref{eqn_filter_representation} to write